aldipiroli/aldipiroli/README.md

 ## Hi there 👋
-I am a machine learning engineer working on autonomous driving at BMW A.G., more infos here: https://aldipiroli.github.io/
+I am a machine learning engineer working on autonomous driving at BMW, more infos here: https://aldipiroli.github.io/

 ## Projects
 These are some of recent projects that I have been recently working on: